Hamailshahbaz/Real-Time-Semantic-Segmentation-Vision-Based-Heading-Controller/README.md

 # Real Time Semantic Segmentation and Vision Based Heading Controller
 This repository features a robust, real-time autonomous navigation system designed for campus environments.
-Leveraging the BiSeNet V2 (Bilateral Segmentation Network) architecture, the system achieves high-precision semantic segmentation to identify navigable paths, pedestrians, and specific road features like speed breakers.
+Leveraging the BiSeNet V1 architecture, the system achieves high-precision semantic segmentation to identify navigable paths, pedestrians, and specific road features like speed breakers.

 The model was trained to a peak pixel-wise accuracy of 98.82% on a localized campus dataset, ensuring reliable navigation under specific domain constraints.